mbareford/container-blogs/hpc_container_factory.md

 </details>

-The key line in the creation script is the one that builds the container image,
+The key line in the creation script is the one that builds the container image.
 ```bash
 sudo singularity build ${PWD}/${APP}.sif.0 ${SCRIPTS_DEF}/${APP}.def &> create.log
 ```